 A simple screen will tell you exactly where your system is underperforming and where is the most room for improvement.

 Apdex is also a big part of Sematext, it’s how we tell if the website is raising to customer expectations.
-You’ll be able to set up simple alerts that will notify when your users’ satisfaction is below a certain threshold so that you can take the necessary steps to correct the issue.
+You’ll be able to set up simple alerts that will notify you when your users’ satisfaction is below a certain threshold so that you can take the necessary steps to correct the issue.

 Understanding how your service caters to your worldwide audience is going to be a crucial aspect of your business.
 Within the Geography tab, you’ll be able to tell exactly which regions your users are having a difficult time loading the app or what type of device/connection isn’t working as expected.